Definition of default in English:

 - He got the job by default when the first choice dropped out, and even then it was only through the intervention of someone important.

-- Guilty of failing to repay a loan or appear in a law court: the company is already in default on its loansMore example sentences
+- Guilty of failing to repay a loan or appear in a court of law: the company is already in default on its loansMore example sentences

 - Initially, I wasn't even sent the paperwork until my loans were in default.